gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 with his little round glasses perched on his nose, but the goat brothers unclenched their paws.

-The special held a sheet of paper out to Maddy.
+The Special held a sheet of paper out to Maddy.
 "I think you dropped this."

 "Thanks," Maddy said.